Bruderjulian/PathSage/README.md

 ## Performance

-Performance Benchmarks will come in the next version (coming soon)!
+The Performance Benchmarks will come in the next version (coming soon)!
+As of writin these, `PathSage` massively outperforms many of popular similar packages!

 ## Size